klbr8/MVVMLauncher/RebirthLauncher/Implementation.md

 Initialize the launcher, display a splash/loading screen, and prepare the application state before MainWindow is instantiated.

-### Responsibilities
-- **Mike**: Implement Bootstrap.cs, dialogs, and persistence logic; perform unit testing before moving to the next step.
-- **Anders**: Refine flow, advise on structure, ensure MVVM discipline, and highlight testable units.

 ### Flow / Logic
 1. **Command line arguments**
+   - Show splash screen immediately on startup.
+     - Splash screen is a simple WPF Window with an image and an indeterminate progress bar.

    - Parse arguments at startup.
+     - valid switches:
+       - `/uninstall` : triggers uninstall logic.
+       - `/log` : enables logging for the session.
    - If uninstall switch is present:
      - Prompt user for confirmation.
      - Ask if the user also wishes to uninstall the CoH client.
      - Advise that deleting the launcher’s working folder must be done manually to fully remove the launcher.
      - Proceed with uninstall logic if confirmed.
+   - If logging switch is present:
+     - Enable logging for the session
+     - There should be a static boolean property in LauncherConstants.cs indicating whether logging is enabled.
+     - Logging implementation is simply writing to a text file in the launcher's working directory when exceptions are thrown.
+     - Rethrow unhandled exceptions after logging.

 2. **Launcher update check**
+   - Check for .old files from previous updates and delete them.
    - Connect to version.txt to compare current version against available version.
+   - Url for version.txt is configurable in LauncherConstants.cs.
    - Updates are mandatory when newer versions are detected.
    - Attempt to download and install the update with retries.
+     - Maximum retries and delay between attempts are configurable in LauncherConstants.cs.
+     - Update file is a .zip archive that overwrites existing files.
+It is always located at the same URL path as version.txt, and always named "RebirthLauncher_Update.zip".
+     - The update process follows the steps download update zip, rename the current process with .old extension, extract zip to current folder, restart the launcher.
      - If download fails, notify the user but continue with other functions (game does not depend on launcher version).
+   - If update is successful:
+     - Restart the launcher.
+   - If no update is needed or after successful update, continue.

 3. **Settings.xml check**
    - Look for settings.xml in Local/AppData/{AppName}.
    - If missing:
      - Open InitializingDialog (View/ViewModel).
+     - InitializingDialog prompts user to select the CoH client installation folder.
+It displays a textbox with the default path "C:\CityOfHeroes", and a browse button that opens a wpf openfolderdialog.
+       - User can accept default or select a different folder.
+       - When user confirms selection:
+         - Validate that the folder exists, if it does not, check if it is a valid path then create the folder.
+         - If folder is invalid (e.g. contains invalid characters) notify user and allow them to reselect.
-     - If dialog returns invalid or canceled data:
+     - If InitializingDialog returns invalid or canceled data:
        - Do not write settings.xml.
        - Advise user and exit program.
      - If dialog returns valid folder:
-       - Copy to InstallPath property.
        - Persist to settings.xml.
-   - Bootstrapper halts until a valid InstallPath exists.

-4. **Config.xml / Servers.xml check**
+4. **Servers.xml check**
-   - Look for config.xml (or servers.xml) in Local/AppData/{AppName}.
+   - Look for servers.xml in Local/AppData/{AppName}.
    - If missing:
-     - Call method with URL to retrieve a Server object.
+     - Call method with URL from LauncherConstants to retrieve an xml file and deserialize as a Manifest object.
-     - If valid, add to ObservableCollection<Server>.
+     - In this init case we assume the manifest is valid as we own it.
+     - Create a Server object from the relevant properties of the Manifest object.
+     - Add that Server object to a ServerList object.
-     - Serialize collection to settings.xml.
+     - Serialize ServerList to settings.xml.
    - Multiple servers are supported; user can add/remove servers later.
-   - On first run, the default server is added automatically and should persist across subsequent runs.
+(This is informational and does not need to be implemented now.)
+   - If servers.xml exists:
+     - Continue to next step.

 5. **Completion**
    - Once settings.xml exists and is valid, bootstrapping is complete.
+   - Close splash screen.
    - Instantiate MainWindow and its ViewModel.
-   - On subsequent runs, bootstrapper typically only parses command line arguments and loads/deserializes settings.xml.
+   - On subsequent runs, bootstrapper typically only parses command line arguments as other checks should pass.

 ### Dependencies
-- Models, converters, enumerations, and helper classes already provided.
+- Most Models, converters, enumerations, and helper classes are already provided.
 - LauncherConstants.cs in Constants namespace for adjustable values.
 - InitializingDialog View/ViewModel.
 - Project_Files.md for current repo structure.

 ### Unit Testing
+- Do not write/design Bootstrapper with testability in mind.
+It is inherently difficult to unit test due to its nature as an application entry point.
+Focus on manual testing.
 - Verify command line parsing (normal vs uninstall mode).
 - Simulate update check with version.txt (newer, same, download failure).
 - Test settings.xml creation, persistence, and invalid/canceled dialog